alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 I used QuKeys only on backspace / spacebar because I can't really notice this problem on these special keys.

 ## Use a macro to type several letters
-I tried some stuffs like ". ", ", " or ". "+Shift letter but at the end, I did not use it.
+I tried some stuffs like combination of multiple letters in on one key like ". ", ", " or ". "+Shift letter but at the end, I did not use it.

 ## Use fn when typing a word
-When you hold the fn, you change the position of your hands which is not really problematic when type on key on the same hand or multiple on the other hand but not really easy when you type some keys on the same hand.
+When you hold the fn1 or fn2, you change the position of your hands which is not really problematic when type on key on the same hand or multiple on the other hand but not really easy when you type some keys on the same hand.
 So use fn for shortcuts one time or move your cursor.

 ## Having a numpad only on a side